-High school state course code: 122514, Course Format: 1 semester, Credit: 1.0
+High school state course code: 122514, Course Format: 1 semester, Credit: 1.0 Common Course Code: CFRN 2023, College credit: 3 lecture hours

-Prerequisite: Spanish III DE; See Page 10 for DE eligibility requirements
+Prerequisite: Spanish III DE; See Appendix D for DE eligibility requirements

 This is a college-level course that counts for both high school and college credit simultaneously.
 In this course, students will learn the basic lexicon and structure of Spanish; emphasis on the four basic skills (listening, speaking, reading, and writing) and culture of the Spanish-speaking world.
 This course is a continuation of Spanish III.
 By the end of the course students will be able to talk about and discuss the environment, express their beliefs and opinions about issues and give advice.